awsdocs/aws-secrets-manager-docs/doc_source/retrieving-secrets.md

   + [Node\.js](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SecretsManager.html)
 + **AWS CLI:** [https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/get-secret-value.html](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/get-secret-value.html)

-You identify the secret by the friendly name or ARN\.
+You identify the secret by the name or ARN\.
 You can include the version, but if you don't specify a version, Secrets Manager defaults to the version with the staging label `AWSCURRENT`\.
 Secrets Manager returns the contents of the secret text in the response parameters `PlaintextString`\.
 If you stored binary data in the secret, Secrets Manager also returns `Plaintext`, a byte array\.
 Secrets Manager uses the last modified date for the `CreatedDate` output\.

 **Example**
 The following example shows how to decrypt and retrieve the encrypted secret information from the default version of the secret named "MyTestDatabase"\.